flycheck/flycheck/README.rst

 .. default-role:: code

-Flycheck (aka “Flymake done right”) is a modern on-the-fly syntax checking extension for GNU Emacs 24 with:
+Flycheck is a modern on-the-fly syntax checking extension for GNU Emacs 24

-- ready-to-use syntax checkers for a bunch of languages,
+- support for over 30 languages,
-- easy customization,
+- fully automatic syntax checking in the background,
+- nice error indication and highlighting,
+- optional error list popup,
+- many customization options,
 - a comprehensive manual,
-- a dead simple, declarative API to create new syntax checkers,
+- a dead simple function to create new syntax checkers,
-- major-mode based selection of syntax checkers,
-- multiple syntax checkers per buffer,
-- optional error list popup,
-- a “doesn’t get in your way” guarantee,
+- a “doesn't get in your way” guarantee
-- and a clean, concise and understandable implementation with decent test coverage.

 .. figure:: https://github.com/flycheck/flycheck/raw/master/doc/screenshot.png
    :align: center